Most Beautiful Mushrooms in The World!

 Amethyst Deceiver

-Laccaria amethystina, commonly known as the Amethyst Deceiver, is a striking mushroom that catches the eye with its bright purple cap.
-This vibrant color can fade to a lighter lavender as the it ages.
-Found in woodland habitats, typically grows on the forest floor, often among decaying leaves and other plant matter.
-This fungus stands out for its unique coloration and role in decomposing leaf litter and contributing to soil health.
+The Amethyst Deceiver, also known as Laccaria amethystina, has a striking purple cap that catches the eye.
+Its vibrant color may fade to a lighter lavender as it ages.
+This mushroom typically grows on the forest floor in woodland habitats, often among decaying leaves and plant matter.
+The fungus is notable for its unique coloration and its role in decomposing leaf litter and improving soil health.

 Bitter Oyster